zachmay/inventorium/report.md

         :> Post '[JSON] AuthResponse
 ```

-The official GHC documentation on type-level literals [XXXX] goes into more detail, but here the `"api"` is
+The official GHC documentation on type-level literals [XXXX] goes into more detail, but here `"api"` is
 a string literal at the *type* level, not the *value* level.
 Servant defines a type-level operator `:>`
 that joins two types together.
-The result is a chain of elements that our type-level API definition is
+The result is a chain of elements that define our type-level API definition as
-concerned with.
+a series of component types that describe various aspects of this particular API endpoint.

-In this case, `"api" :> "auth"` corresponds to an API endpoint that will match a URL like `/api/auth`.
+In this case, `"api" :> "auth"` are two URL path fragments.
+As a result, Servant will route requests to the URL
-Going further down the chain of `:>` operators, `ReqBody` declares that we require requests to this
+`/api/auth` to the associated handler.
+Continuing down the chain of `:>` operators, `ReqBody` declares that we
-endpoint havea request body, in JSON format to be decoded into a value of type `AuthRequest`.
+require requests to this endpoint have a request body, in JSON format, to be decoded into a value of type `AuthRequest`.
-Then `Post` declares that the endpoint should respond to HTTP `POST` requests and that the response
+Finally, `Post` declares that the endpoint should respond to HTTP `POST` requests and that the response
 should be a value of type `AuthResponse` that can be encoded into JSON.

 `AuthRequest` and `AuthResponse` are two data types defined in `site/src/Types/Misc.hs`.
 An
 `AuthRequest` is just a record containing a user name and a password, while an `AuthResponse`
-is a record with a status indicator and the authentication token or error message, as appropriate.
+is a record with a status indicator and an authentication token or error message, as appropriate.

 While there is only one endpoint definition for authentication, the facility management
 definitions have several.
 The file `site/src/Types/Api/Facilities.hs` exports the type-level